MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 When you cancel a free Fabric capacity trial, and don't move the workspaces and their contents to a new capacity that supports Fabric:

 - Microsoft can't extend the Fabric capacity trial, and you might not be able to start a new trial using your same user ID.
 Other users can still start their own Fabric trial capacity.
 - All licenses return to their original versions.
 You no longer have the equivalent of a PPU license.
-The license mode of any workspaces assigned to that trial capacity change to Power BI Pro.
+The license mode of any workspaces assigned to that trial capacity changes to Power BI Pro.
-- The trial capacity, with all of its workspaces and their contents, is deleted.
+- All Fabric items in the workspaces becomes unusable and are eventually deleted.
+Your Power BI items are unaffected and still available when the workspace license mode returns to Power BI Pro.
 - You can't create workspaces that support Fabric capabilities.
 - You can't share Fabric items, such as machine learning models, warehouses, and notebooks, and collaborate on them with other Fabric users.
 - You can't create any other analytics solutions using these Fabric items.